-A subtype is defined as a subset of a previously defined type or subtype.
+A subtype is a subset of a previously defined type or subtype.
 A subtype definition can appear wherever a type definition is allowed.

-Subtypes are a powerful way to use VHDL type checking to ensure valid assignments and meaningful data handling.
+Defining subtypes is a powerful way to use VHDL type checking to ensure valid assignments and meaningful data handling.
 Subtypes inherit all operators and subprograms defined for their parent (base) types.

-Subtypes are also used for resolved signals to associate a resolution function with the signal type.
-(See "Signal Declarations" in Chapter 3 for more information.)
+You can also use subtypes for resolved signals to associate a resolution function with the signal type.
+(See "Signal Declarations" in Chapter 3, "Describing Designs," for more information.)

-For example, in Example 4-12 NATURAL and POSITIVE are subtypes of INTEGER and they can be used with any INTEGER function.
+For example, in Example 4-11, NATURAL and POSITIVE are subtypes of INTEGER and they can be used with any INTEGER function.
 These subtypes can be added, multiplied, compared, and assigned to each other, as long as the values are within the appropriate subtype's range.
 All INTEGER types and subtypes are actually subtypes of an anonymous predefined numeric type.

-Example 4-13 shows some valid and invalid assignments between NATURAL and POSITIVE values.
+Example 4-12 shows some valid and invalid assignments between NATURAL and POSITIVE values.

 '''

 variable NAT: NATURAL;

 variable POS: POSITIVE;

-. . .
+...

 POS := 5;

 NAT := POS + 2;

-. . .
+...

 NAT := 0;

 POS := NAT; -- Invalid; out of range

 For example, the type BIT_VECTOR is defined as

 type BIT_VECTOR is array(NATURAL range <>) of BIT;

+If your design uses only 16-bit vectors, you can define a subtype

+MY_VECTOR as

+subtype MY_VECTOR is BIT_VECTOR(0 to 15);

+Example 4-13 shows that all functions and attributes that operate on

 '''